The Projective Dynamic Logo Framework:

 D37 |

-Unconditional theorem: the entropy of a PDL closure is carried entirely by its active surface R_surf, not by its total relational budget R_tot.
+Unconditional theorem: the entropy of a PDL closure is carried entirely by its active surface Rsurf, not by its total relational budget Rtot.
 The valence sector contributes zero entropy (unique (A)∧(B)-stable state); the sea sector is excluded from stationary coupling.
 The Bekenstein–Hawking area law S ∝ A is thereby a structural consequence of the four PDL axioms, not an independent postulate. |

 |